Mark Addy (oarsman): Later life

-In his teens Addy learned to swim at Greengate Baths in Salford, and over the next few years became an expert swimmer.
+In his teens, Addy learned to swim at Greengate Public Baths in Salford, and over the next few years became an expert swimmer.
 He also became a proficient oarsman and, in addition to various successes at local regattas, he beat David Coombes (son of champion sculler, Robert Coombes) in the Thames Championship for £200, and Ted May (author of Ted May's Useful Little Book) over the same course for £100.
 He was the head of the famous "Colleen Bawn" crew, who were so named when the proprietor of Queen's Theatre in Manchester gave a prize, on condition that the winning crew became known by the name of his latest theatre production.
-After marrying a woman named Jane Laverock, Mark moved across the river to Ordsall in Salford and became the landlord of the Old Boathouse Inn in Everard Street off Ordsall Lane, due to its close proximity to the river.
-He had 4 children, Mary Jane (1861-1940), Joseph Henry (1863-1888), Elizabeth (1865-1911), and Ada (1871-1929) and for a brief period of time, he took in his brothers son, Mark Anthony (1856-1899).
+After marrying Jane Laverock in 1860, Addy moved across the river to Ordsall in Salford and became the landlord of the Old Boathouse Inn in Everard Street off Ordsall Lane, due to its close proximity to the river.
+They had four children, Mary Jane (1861–1940), Joseph Henry (1863–1888), Elizabeth (1865–1911), and Ada (1871–1929) and for a brief period of time, he took in his brother's son, Mark Anthony (1856–1899).
 He continued to carry out a series of rescues.
-Although in Mark's youth the river was relatively clean, as the Industrial Revolution progressed it became more and more polluted, and indeed when the Suez Canal was opened in 1869, the Irwell was jokingly renamed the "Sewage Canal".
-However, the increasingly poisonous condition of the river did not seem to deter him from plunging in at a moment's notice:
+Although in Addy's youth the river was relatively clean, as the Industrial Revolution progressed it became more polluted, and when the Suez Canal was opened in 1869, the Irwell was jokingly renamed the "Sewage Canal".
+However, the increasingly poisonous condition of the river did not deter him from plunging in at a moment's notice: